The Rock Scene of The Sixties

 Bass player Larry "The Mole" Taylor (session musician on - among others - records by The Monkees) and drummer Adolfo "Fito" de la Parra, later worked on solo projects by Harvey Mandel.

 It was a marvellous evening with Canned Heat, in a hurry I got hold on their first (and best) LP: "Canned Heat" (Liberty Records).
-It is still to this day worth hearing!
+It is still to this day worth a listen.

 nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn nnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnnn

 A movie from 1962.
-The story is about a band and all the trouble they have to deal with - each and a group.
-For two weeks "The Strangers" acted as a warm-up band before the movie was shown.
+The story is about a band and all the trouble they have to deal with - each individually and as a group.
+For two weeks Danish group "The Strangers" acted as a warm-up band before the movie was shown.

 On Radio Luxemburg "Some People" was heavily played.
 I guess Jet Harris also recorded the song, but in the movie it was played by "The Eagles" (no, not those of later fame).